 (5) Cup of Noodle

-If you have access to hot water come lunchtime, consider taking a cup of gluten-free ramen noodles for lunch.
 There are several brands to choose from, including Lotus Foods Ramen Noodle Soup Cups, Pamela’s Rice Noodle Soup, and Mr. Lee’s Instant Ramen Cup Noodles.
-Stock up on them on Amazon and have them ready to grab-and-go as you walk out the door in the morning.

 If you don’t have access to hot water, you could also bring hot water in a warm thermos.
 I have also stopped at a Starbucks and asked them to fill my cup with hot water.
-They are more than happy to oblige, and I usually order a beverage too so it’s a win-win!
+They are more than happy to oblige, and I usually order a beverage, too, so it’s a win-win!

 (6) Soup

-One thing I can never get too much of in the cold winter months is soup.
-I often make a big batch of soup on Sunday to enjoy for lunch all week long.
-Focus on making hearty soups that hold well, like my chicken enchilada soup.
-A minestrone soup would work well too, but hold off on adding noodles until you’re ready to eat it to prevent them from getting mushy.
+Focus on making hearty soups like my chicken enchilada soup.
+A minestrone soup would work well too, but hold off on adding noodles until you’re ready to eat it to prevent the pasta from getting mushy.

-You could also buy pre-made soup at the grocery store.
-Many of Whole Foods 360 brand refrigerated soups are certified gluten free by the GFCO, and Boulder Organic soups are also gluten free (only available in Colorado).
+Many Whole Foods 360 brand refrigerated soups are certified gluten-free by the GFCO, and Boulder Organic soups are also gluten-free (only available in Colorado).

-You’ll need a warm thermos to hold the soup.
-Then bring gluten-free crackers, gluten-free noodles (pre-cooked) or even cooked rice to add to it to make it even more hearty (optional).
+And don’t forget to bring gluten-free crackers, gluten-free noodles (pre-cooked), or even cooked rice to add to it to make it even more hearty (optional).

 (7) Mac and Cheese Cups

 If you have access to water and a microwave, you could also purchase Annie’s Mac and Cheese Cups – look for the gluten-free label.
 See my tips for accessing hot water in the Ramen section.
-(Read my article, Gluten-Free Mac and Cheese Brands (Kraft, Annieās and More), to get the full scoop on gluten-free mac and cheese brands.)

 (8) Quinoa To-Go

 These Quinoa Quick Meals are perfectly packaged to be enjoyed for lunch and require no heating or refrigeration.
-You’ll get plenty of plant-based protein, tons of flavor, and an easy lunch to enjoy when on-the-go.
+You’ll get plenty of plant-based protein, tons of flavor, and an easy lunch to enjoy when on the go.

 Another brand making quinoa cups to go is Keen One Quinoa.
-It’s packaged similarly as a cup of noodles and requires hot water or heating in a microwave.
-It’s also filled with plant-based protein and offers a hearty meal for on the go.
-All Keen One products are made in a dedicated gluten-free facility according to the company’s website.
+It’s packaged similarly to a cup of noodles and requires hot water or heating in a microwave.
+It’s also filled with plant-based protein and offers a hearty meal for on-the-go.

 (9) Make Your Own Lunchables

-To make your own “luncheable,” invest in a bento box of choice (there are many to choose from on Amazon), and then fill it up with the deli meats, cheese, crackers, fruits, vegetables, nuts and treats of choice.
-There are several bento box-style suggestions in my 42 Easy & Gluten-Free Lunchbox Recipes booklet.
+To make your own gluten-free lunchables, invest in a bento box of choice (there are many to choose from on Amazon), and then fill it up with the deli meats, cheese, crackers, fruits, vegetables, nuts, and treats of choice.

 (10) Pasta Salad

-You can make a big bowl of my gluten-free pasta salad on Sunday, and send it for lunch with your kids several days the following week.
-The salad keeps well, and you can add cheese, meats, chickpeas and/or beans to make it extra filling.
+You can make a big bowl of my gluten-free pasta salad on Sunday and send it for lunch with your kids several days the following week.

 Gluten-Free Snacks